-\item[(4)] \textbf{Enriched Experiments and Analyses:} We conduct additional comparative experiments and comprehensive ablation studies to rigorously validate the effectiveness of each proposed component, thereby enhancing both the technical depth and the overall completeness and reproducibility of the paper.
+\item[(4)] \textbf{Enriched Experiments and Analyses:} We conduct additional comparative experiments and comprehensive ablation studies to rigorously verify the effectiveness of each proposed component, thereby enhancing both the technical depth, empirical validation, and the overall completeness and reproducibility of the paper.

-\item[(5)] A more detailed description of the proposed methods and other enhanced parts, such as related work discussions and additional qualitative panoramic tracking result analyses. \end{compactitem}
+\item[(5)] A more detailed description of the proposed methods and other extensions, such as related work discussions and additional qualitative panoramic tracking result analyses.